Updated July 2017

 This place is getting quite the word-of-mouth following for its food, thanks to the exciting creations of their clever chef Scott Raynal Hislop (he’s particularly great when it comes to inventive vegan dishes).
 There’s also the bonus of being able to sit outside and watch the harbourside go about its business.
 Expect similarly wonderful things from sister restaurant Canteen on Stokes Croft.

 A relaxed and welcoming restaurant next to the Bearpit, this place may wear its veggie credentials on its sleeve, but by no means does its appeal stretch only to those who avoid animal products.
-The small plates and tartines are bursting with flavour, and the cocktails (usually made using the restaurant’s own infused spirits such as rhubarb vodka) are some of the best this side of the city.
+The small plates are bursting with flavour, and the cocktails are delicious too.

 Bristol’s original Michelin-starred restaurant; the team create some of the country’s most imaginative and playful dishes using a range of techniques.
 The decor is also designed to match the seasonal changes to the menu and give an all-round sensory experience.

 The Pony & Trap